 In the Start Your Own Gift Basket Business online course, I assist new designers to find their local association and explain how it was found.
 I’ve also uncovered links to free accounting help from CPAs.
 Be sure to search extensively, as you may also find similar assistance at no cost.

 My attendance at a women’s group meeting led me to a great CPA who helped me during my first years in business.
 I’m still connected with her but asked my attorney for a new recommendation when the tax problem arose.
 She pointed me to two candidates.
-I chose and interviewed one who is exceptional.
+I chose and interviewed one who is exceptional (the other one’s focus was working with individuals worth $10 million+).
 His fee includes tax preparation and the ability to contact him any time with questions.

 Questions to ask

 It’s important to interview CPAs that seem to be a good fit.
 You want to ensure that you’re comfortable with the person and that the CPA is knowledgeable about your type of business.
 A professional who only works with property managers and architects may not be the right person, but an interview will help you decide.